11 Ways to Motivate Yourself to Exercise and Eat Healthy

 Search Out Inspiration

 Find motivation in the success of others.
-Read blogs, articles, and watch videos from people who have reached their goals.
+Read blogs and articles and watch videos from people who have reached their goals.
 Feed off their motivation, their excitement, and their encouragement.
 There are many people who have gone through exactly what you are attempting to do and most are willing to help others follow their lead.

 Use your Imagination